lets just lock ISA

 *: we would stop shipping ‘Intermediate Representations’ and start shipping binaries, just like C.

 Locked ISA solves big nightmare in graphics: vendor-specific tooling.
-Currently, to profile shaders, you need Nvidia Nsight for Nvidia because the ISAs are secret (i dont have AMD gpu and Intel profiler seems not very useful compared to Nsight).
+Currently, to profile shaders, you need Nvidia Nsight for Nvidia because the ISAs are secret (i dont have AMD gpu and Intel profiler seems not very useful compared to Nsight (ig my IGPU just lacks hw counters)).

-tools like RenderDoc cant show you register pressure, where pipeline stalls occur, saturation
+tools like RenderDoc can’t show you register pressure, where pipeline stalls occur, hw modules saturation

 If the hardware gets standardized, there is less variable features to worry about.
-Over time we would get more and more extensions, like with x86, but imo thats a lot better than multiple truly different architectures.
+Over time we would get more and more extensions, like with x86, but thats a lot better than multiple truly different architectures.
+Right now, you can optimize your register usage for GPU Y, but on GPU X it forces 24/32 warp utilization, and even though X is only 10% slower in benchmarks, code will run 30% slower!.
+And on GPU Z, which has 50% more register, they will just idle unused (since you already had enough warps)

 I very much liked the idea of making things pointers.
-I do not believe automatic "is memory visible to CPU" management and "GPU memory magically behaves like CPU memory" is right choice tho - even with ReBAR (which is just Resizable BAR) PCIe latency & bandwidth are still a problem.
-I would like to manage what goes to "fast, internal GPU memory" and what stays in "small, visible to CPU area" myself, otherwise there must be something managing it for me in runtime, or extra transistors wiring all memory to PCIe
+I do not believe automatic “is memory visible to CPU” management and “GPU memory magically behaves like CPU memory” is right choice though - even with ReBAR (which is just Resizable BAR, and is not enabled by default in all systems i owned) PCIe latency & bandwidth are still a problem.
+I would like to manage what goes to “fast, internal GPU memory” and what stays in “small, visible to CPU area” myself, otherwise there must be something managing it for me **in runtime**, or extra transistors wiring all memory to PCIe

 If we could somehow get SoC architecture that everyone agrees on that would be even better.
 Basically standardize integrated GPUs?
-That would smooth out so many skill issues - just look at Apple
+That would smooth out **so many** skill issues!

-Lets expand on pointers a little.
-Since we are locking everything and trying to make things simpler, we can just say that "descriptors are just pointers" - fully bindless model; buffers & textures are same - just memory, and differ in how you access them.
-You would have instructions for just memory loads, computed manually for "linear layout" textures, but also some (agreed on and standardized) "morton indexing-like", as well as compression.
+Expanding on pointers, since we are locking everything and trying to make things simpler, we can also say that “descriptors are just pointers” - fully bindless model; buffers & textures are same - just memory, and differ in how you access them (the same way floats and integers differ in CPUs).
+You would have instructions for *just* memory loads, computed manually for “linear layout” textures, but also some (agreed on and standardized) “morton indexing-like”, as well as compression.
 These could be arguments to an instruction:

-Since everyone would know layout, loading images would be a lot simpler (no extra copy with custom pixels reordering)
+Since everyone would know layout, loading images would be a lot simpler (no extra copy with custom pixels reordering/compression).

-problem: afaik Nvidia / AMD memory controllers are designed for very different layouts.
-However, running at 80% efficiency is still fine for sake of stability, faster asset streaming and developer sanity.
+problem: afaik NVIDIA/AMD memory controllers have been optimized for very different layouts for a long time.
+However, running at 80% efficiency is still fine for sake of simplicity, faster asset streaming and developer sanity.

 So, buffer is just memory you allocate and manage (free, divide in sub-buffers with your custom allocator) yourself.
 But what is a descriptor?

-Descriptor is just pointer!
+Descriptor is just a pointer!
 What matters is how you access memory.

-To deliver them to shader, lets say all descriptors are bound as single buffer, but it is not locked to just descriptors.
-Effectively you'll have a way to bind some memory to shader "directly", and treat it as you like.
+To deliver descriptors (pointers to some memory that you use in some way, possible for descriptors, too) to shader, lets say all descriptors are bound as single buffer, but it is not locked to just descriptors.
+Effectively you’ll have a way to bind one descriptor to shader “directly”, and treat it as you like (as memory with other descriptors.
+Or put push constants among them)

 Example: